-The many Centers and Institutes at the University of Notre Dame provide grant funds to support an array of undergraduate scholarly engagement activities:
+Many Centers and Institutes at the University of Notre Dame provide grant funds to support an array of undergraduate scholarly engagement activities:

 Research: A student applies a disciplinary or interdisciplinary methodology to investigate a specific hypothesis, problem, or question in collaboration with a faculty mentor and potentially others.
 The significance and originality of the research project should be such that the anticipated results could be incorporated into stand-alone or group presentations and publications.

-A student produces substantial original works in any of various media, including film, television, theater; photography, painting, sculpture, and other studio art; play- and screenwriting; composition; musical and dramatic performance; and creative writing.
+Creative Endeavors: A student produces substantial original works in any of various media, including film, television, theater; photography, painting, sculpture, and other studio art; play- and screenwriting; composition; musical and dramatic performance; and creative writing.
 Student artists ground their productions in systematic studies of art history, art theory, and the forms and media in which they are working, all of which engage traditional research methods.
 The student is self-directed in selecting the nature and scope of the project while working under the guidance of a faculty advisor or other professional mentor.
 Production of original work at an advanced level is the major focus of the project.

-A student travels to a regional, national, or international conference or symposium for the purposes of presenting the results of their faculty-mentored research.
+Academic Conference Presentation: A student travels to a regional, national, or international conference or symposium for the purposes of presenting the results of their faculty-mentored research.
 The purpose of this opportunity is to allow students to participate in professional development that will have an impact on their academic and/or career goals.

 Academic Conference Attendance: A student travels to a regional, national, or international conference or symposium for the purposes of discernment, research, networking, or professional development.
 The purpose of this opportunity is to allow students to attend academic conferences to learn about a specific discipline or practice, even when they have no work to present.